Trey Mancini Player Props: Cubs vs. Athletics

 Athletics Pitching Rankings

-- The pitching staff for the Athletics has a collective 7.1 K/9, the second-worst in MLB.
+- The Athletics pitching staff is 29th in MLB with a collective 7.1 strikeouts per nine innings.

-- The Athletics' 7.60 team ERA ranks last across all league pitching staffs.
+- The Athletics have the last-ranked team ERA across all league pitching staffs (7.74).

-- Athletics pitchers combine to give up 31 total home runs at a rate of 1.9 per game (most in baseball).
+- Athletics pitchers combine to surrender 33 total home runs at a rate of 1.9 per game (most in baseball).

-- Muller makes the start for the Athletics, his fourth of the season.
-He is 0-0 with a 5.52 ERA and 11 strikeouts through 14 2/3 innings pitched.
+- Waldichuk (0-2) gets the starting nod for the Athletics in his fourth start of the season.
+He has a 10.20 ERA in 15 2/3 innings pitched, with 11 strikeouts.

-- The lefty's last appearance came on Tuesday against the Baltimore Orioles, when he threw four innings, surrendering six earned runs while allowing seven hits.
+- The lefty's most recent appearance was on Wednesday against the Baltimore Orioles, when he tossed 6 1/3 innings, surrendering three earned runs while giving up five hits.

-- In three games this season, the 25-year-old has amassed a 5.52 ERA and 6.7 strikeouts per nine innings, while allowing a batting average of .263 to opposing batters.
+- In three games this season, the 25-year-old has put up a 10.20 ERA and 6.6 strikeouts per nine innings, while allowing a batting average of .344 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.